annegrobleben/Churn_Data_Preparation_and_Visualization/README.md

 *   Correlations between the different variables and customer churn

 This notebook was created in Google Colab.
 In order to run it in Google Colab the attached csv-file "churn_data_before_processing.csv" needs to added to "MyDrive" in Google drive in a folder named "DataPreparation" so that the second and third code cell can be run properly.
-In case that this notebook is run in an application that is different from Google Colab the second and third code need to be adjusted beforehand.
+In case that this notebook is run in an application that is different from Google Colab the second and third code cells need to be adjusted beforehand.